instantOS/instantos.github.io/download.md

 ## [Archive](archive)

 This contains an archive of older installation isos.
-It is ususally recommended not to use these and go for the latest build instead.
+It is usually recommended not to use these and go for the latest build instead.